BrooksLabUCSC/flair/README.md

 sample5	conditionB	batch1	./sample5_reads.fq
 sample6	conditionB	batch2	./sample6_reads.fq
 ```
 \* The batch descriptor is used in the downstream diffExp analysis to model unintended variability due to secondary factors such as batch or sequencing replicate.
-If unsure about this option, leave this column defines as `batch1` for all samples.
+If unsure about this option, leave this column defined as `batch1` for all samples.

 (2) `isoforms.fasta` contains FLAIR collapsed isoforms produced by the [`flair collapse`](#collapse) module.

-**Outputs**<br>
+**Outputs:**
 (1) `count_matrix.tsv` which is a tab-delimited file containing isoform counts for each sample.
 For example:

 ```tsv